rileyle/UCGretina/README.md

 The macro file `./vis/trajectories.mac` illustrates how to add particle trajectories to visualizations.

 Within mayavi2, the python scripts `./vis/mlab.animate.py` and `./vis/mlab.movie.py` can be run (File -> Run Python Script).
 The former animates the scene, and the latter saves the animation frames as a series of .png files which can be stitched together into an animated png or gif.

+## Tests ##

+There are several targets in the `GNUmakefile` that run tests using selected example macro files as templates.

+    $ make test

+runs 1000-event simulations of all of the functionality tests and compares output-file line counts to baselines stored in `./tests/baselines.json`.
+(This file is automatically created if it is not present.)
+These baselines should agree across hardware and platforms within statistical variation.

+    $ make test-smoke

+runs the functionality tests with 100 events for quick testing.

+    $ make test-benchmark

+runs benchmarking tests and collects event rates from 10000-event simulations in the `benchmark.log` file.
+(These benchmarks are hardware and context dependent.)